 Volunteers should select the appropriate tab/box when filling out their volunteer form.
 Additionally, in conversations with our volunteer coordinator, please mention that you would like to help with administrative tasks in our office.

-Volunteer hours span from 9:30am to 8:30pm at our Flatbush site Sunday - Thursday.
+Volunteer hours span from 8:30am to 6:00pm at our Flatbush site Sunday - Thursday.
 In Queens, volunteers are needed from 2:00pm to 5:00pm Sunday - Thursday.
 Boro Park needs volunteers from 6:30pm to 8:00pm.
-Volunteers are needed for pantry distribution in Flatbush, Boro Park and Queens on Fridays from 7:00am - 11:00am.
+Volunteers are needed for pantry distribution in Flatbush and Boro Park on Thursdays from 8:00am - 12:00pm.
+Pantry distribution in Queens spans from 2:00pm to 5:00pm on Thursdays.
 We ideally want volunteers to be available for at least 90 minutes.